-As of September 30, 2015, we had letters of credit and bank guarantees outstanding totaling \$76.0 million, including the letters of credit outstanding under the Revolving Credit Agreement and the Secured Letter of Credit Facility, which guarantee either our performance or customer advances under certain contracts.
-In addition, we had financial letters of credit outstanding totaling \$16.1 million as of September 30, 2015, which primarily guarantee our payment of certain self-insured liabilities.
+As of September 30, 2016, we had letters of credit and bank guarantees outstanding totaling \$79.2 million, including the letters of credit outstanding under the Revolving Credit Agreement and the Secured Letter of Credit Facility, which guarantee either our performance or customer advances under certain contracts.
+In addition, we had financial letters of credit outstanding totaling \$16.6 million as of September 30, 2016, which primarily guarantee our payment of certain self-insured liabilities.
 We have never had a drawing on a letter of credit instrument, nor are any anticipated; therefore, we estimate the fair value of these instruments to be zero.

-We maintain short-term borrowing arrangements in New Zealand and Australia totaling \$0.5 million New Zealand dollars (equivalent to approximately \$0.3 million) and \$3.0 million Australian dollars (equivalent to approximately \$2.1 million) to help meet the short-term working capital requirements of our subsidiaries in those countries.
-At September 30, 2015, no amounts were outstanding under these borrowing arrangements.
+We maintain short-term borrowing arrangements in New Zealand and Australia totaling \$0.5 million New Zealand dollars (equivalent to approximately \$0.4 million) and \$3.0 million Australian dollars (equivalent to approximately \$2.3 million) to help meet the short-term working capital requirements of our subsidiaries in those countries.
+At September 30, 2016, no amounts were outstanding under these borrowing arrangements.

 The terms of certain of our lending and credit agreements include provisions that require and/or limit, among other financial ratios and measurements, the permitted levels of debt, coverage of cash interest expense, and under certain circumstances, payments of dividends or other distributions to shareholders.
-As of September 30, 2015 these agreements do not restrict such distributions to shareholders.
+As of September 30, 2016, these agreements restrict such distributions to shareholders to a maximum of \$48.7 million per fiscal year.

 Our self-insurance arrangements are limited to certain workers' compensation plans, automobile liability and product liability claims.
 Under these arrangements, we self-insure only up to the amount of a specified deductible for each claim.
-Self-insurance liabilities included in other current liabilities on the balance sheet amounted to \$8.8 million and \$9.1 million as of September 30, 2015 and 2014, respectively.
+Self-insurance liabilities included in other current liabilities on the balance sheet amounted to \$8.2 million and \$8.8 million as of September 30, 2016 and 2015, respectively.